Olive Oil Benefits

 1. Use it daily in the kitchen

 Most cooking (frying, roasting and baking) is done below the smoke point of a good Extra Virgin Olive Oil (about 200 degrees), which means you won’t be producing any harmful chemicals when cooking with it – just don’t use it for deep-frying.
 The health-giving antioxidants can be reduced during prolonged heating, but many remain intact.
 Cooking vegetables in Extra Virgin Olive Oil will actually help you absorb the antioxidants and vitamins in the vegetables.
+Even if you do tend to burn your food a bit on balance the benefits of EVOO will possibly outweigh the negatives that come with using other seed based oils and their high smoke points.

 2. Great for skin